 When it comes to your home’s electrical systems, then don’t mess around.
 Always opt on the side of caution and contact a qualified, licensed, and insured electrical professional.
 If you have a sudden power loss and see wires hanging loose, or if there’s smoke or fire from a wire, then it’s evident that you need a professional’s help.
 And, of course, you should always hire a qualified local electrician for new construction, inspecting a new home purchase, or after your home has suffered significant damage from flooding, fire, or other perils.

 Other clues that you need to hire help, though, are less obvious.
-Here are eight signs that signal it’s time to call your local electrician.
+Here are eight signs that signal it’s time to call a local electrician in your area.

 1. Age of Home